-Download and complete an Application for Admission form.
-Submit the completed form and $65.00 application fee (cash or check, non-refundable) by U.S. Mail.
-Applications are not accepted by fax or on-line.
+Download and complete the Application for Admission.
+Submit the completed form and $65.00 application fee (check or money order, non-refundable) by U.S. Mail.
+Applications are not accepted electronically.
 Submissions will be acknowledged via email.

-Please refer to the How To Apply page for the appropriate checklist of additional required documents.
+Please refer to the How To Apply page for instructions and required documents.

 Who should I ask for letters of recommendation?

 The best people to ask for recommendations are typically employers, supervisors, academics, or other established professionals who know you well and with whom you have an ongoing rapport.
 Leaders from volunteer or community-based activities are also an option if your participation has been significant.